mikeratcliffe97/mikeratcliffe97.github.io/_posts/2022-08-25-VirtualEmergencies.md

 * realistic sounds
 <iframe width="560" height="315" src="https://www.youtube.com/embed/99EmaD-wZds" frameborder="0"></iframe>

-We included two modes for the simulation - an educational mode where the user is given prompts such as where to place the ECG cables on the patient and what condition the patient is suffering from, and an assessed mode where the user is given know prompts and must diagnose the patient and choose the correct procedure to treat them.
+We included two modes for the simulation - an educational 'practice' mode where the user is given prompts such as where to place the ECG cables on the patient and what condition the patient is suffering from, and an assessment mode where the user is given know prompts and must diagnose the patient and choose the correct procedure to treat them.

 After this update, the only work left to do was testing and fine tuning based on client feedback, to ensure that the simulation was highly accurate, to allow the best educational experience for users.